infor-design/enterprise/docs/DEVELOPER.md

 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 - [EditorConfig](https://github.com/editorconfig/editorconfig-vscode)

+Additionally, check out our [Coding Standards documentation](./CODING-STANDARDS.md) for the code standards that will be enforced by these plugins.

 ## Guidelines for creating a new IDS Component

 - See if it can be done with only css.